ethicsai/ethical-gardeners/docs/source/tutorials/extend.rst

                import matplotlib.pyplot as plt
                self.plt = plt
            except ImportError:
-               warnings.warn(
-                   "Error while importing matplotlib. "
-                   "Matplotlib is required to use post_analysis_on or display the " "HeatmapRenderer.
-For this run, the heatmap renderer will be disabled. " "Please install matplotlib with `pip install matplotlib`" )
-               self.display = False
+               warnings.warn("Cannot import matplotlib.
+Heatmap renderer will be disabled.") self.display = False
                self.post_analysis_on = False

        def init(self, grid_world):
            """
            Initialize the matplotlib figure based on the grid world dimensions.

-           Args:
-               grid_world (gridworld): The grid world environment to be rendered.
            """
            if self.display or self.post_analysis_on:
                # Create a new figure and axis